-- Online advertising represents the only advertising category trending with positive growth. - Google dominates Internet search volume and controls the lion's share of the Internet search advertising business and online advertising dollars.
-The firm also earns more total advertising revenue than any other firm, online or off. - Google's market cap makes it the most valuable media company in the world; it has been rated as having the world's strongest brand.
+- Online advertising represents the only advertising category that, over the last several years, has been consistently trending with positive growth. - Google dominates Internet search volume and controls the lion's share of the Internet search advertising business and online advertising dollars.
+The firm also earns more total advertising revenue than any other firm, online or off. - Google's market cap makes it the most valuable media company in the world; it has been rated as having one of the world's strongest brands, and it ranks among the most profitable firms in the United States.

 - 1. List the reasons why Google has been considered a particularly attractive firm to work for.
 Are all of these associated with perks? - 2.
 Market capitalization and market share change frequently.
 Investigate Google's current market cap and compare it with other media companies.
 Do patterns suggested in this case continue to hold?
 Why or why not? - 3.
-Search industry numbers presented are through March 2010.
+Search industry numbers presented are through mid-2011.
 Research online to find out the most current Google versus Bing versus Yahoo! market share.
+Are there any credible newcomers to the field?
 Does Google's position seem secure to you?
 Why or why not?